NCOpenedition/guide_scholarly_indexes_test/test.md

 # BASE

+Indexes the metadata of all kinds of academically relevant resources ? journals, institutional repositories, digital collections etc. ? which provide an OAI interface and use OAI-PMH for providing their contents.

 | BACK TO INDEX LIST: Indexes |  | SOURCE (NOT INCLUDED ON GITHUB) |
 | --- | --- | --- |